dm-dewise/eshop/README.md

 # eshop
-Shopping application using microservice with PostgreSQL
+Shopping application using microservice with PostgreSQL for learning purposes only.